-A programmable external voltage source may be used to provide software control of the overhead voltage.
-A potential application of this feature is to increase overhead during meter pulse injection and reduce overhead during periods of nonmeter pulse injection.
+A programmable external voltage source may be used to provide software control of the overhead.
 The rate of change of the overhead voltage may be controlled by use of a single external capacitor at the CF1 node.
 If the rate of change is uncontrolled, there may be audible noise associated with this transition.
 Design equations for this feature are given in the dc Characteristics section of this data sheet.